dipanshu765/CPManagerERP/replit.md

 ## Overview

 This is a full-stack web application built as an Enterprise Resource Planning (ERP) system called "CP Manager ERP".
-The application follows a modern monorepo structure with a React frontend and Express.js backend, using TypeScript throughout.
-The system currently focuses on dashboard functionality with user authentication and data visualization capabilities.
+The application follows a modern monorepo structure with a React frontend and Express.js backend, using TypeScript and JSX.
+The system includes comprehensive dashboard functionality, user management, data import capabilities, and animated UI components with a black/white theme design.

 ## User Preferences